ken-oneill/ken-oneill/README.md

 I am a government statistician working for Social Security Scotland (and, in turn, Scottish Government.)
 I also happen to be Deaf.

 My main responsibility is to manage the production and dissemination of the quarterly <a href="https://www.socialsecurity.gov.scot/publications/statistics/statistics-collections#scottish-child-payment">Scottish Child Payment official statistics</a> publications.
-External links to the definition of (types of) 'official statistics' and 'management information' are provided at the end of this profile.
+External links to the definition of (types of) 'official statistics' and 'management information' are provided below.

 For any queries in related to official statistics (and management information) produced by Social Security Scotland, please get in touch with <a href="mailto:MI@socialsecurity.gov.scot">Social Security Scotland's statistics mailbox</a>, and we will get back to you as soon as possible.
 Any and all queries will not be discussed and monitored here.

+### My current goal

 All producers of official statistics including Social Security Scotland are expected to commit to the <a href="https://code.statisticsauthority.gov.uk/">code of practice for statistics</a>.

+Thus, as per the code of practice for statistics, my (simple) work goal here is to make contributions to open-source coding (R language) for Social Security Scotland's statistics publications, such as <a href="https://github.com/ScotGovAnalysis/sssstats">sssstats R package</a>.

 ### Short career summary
 ```yaml